-Leasehold improvements are amortized on a straight line basis over the lesser of the lease term.
+Leasehold improvements are amortized on a straight line basis over the lesser of the lease term and their estimated useful lives.

 The Company reviews the estimated useful lives, residual values and depreciation method at each yearend, accounting for the effect of any changes in estimate on a prospective basis.